What is a Mortgage Valuation and How Does it Work?

 What can I do to avoid a down valuation?

-Begin by researching carefully local property sales data to understand how much comparable homes are selling for.
-If there’s anything unusual about the home you’re buying, look for a specialist lender with experience of this type of property.
+Conducting thorough research on the most recent local property sales will help you understand how much comparable homes sell for.
+If there’s anything unusual about the home you’re buying, look for a specialist lender with experience in this type of property.
+This also applies to sellers who want to avoid a sale falling through due to a down valuation.

-If you’re a seller keen to avoid your transaction falling through because of a down valuation, it’s important to price your home realistically in the first place.
-Getting at least three valuations from local agents as well as doing your own research on local house prices will help.
+If you’re a seller keen to avoid your transaction falling through because of a down valuation, it’s essential to price your home realistically in the first place.
+Getting at least three valuations from local agents and researching local house prices will help.
+As a buyer, even if you find your dream home and you know there will be lots of interest in the property, you should only submit an offer that realistically reflects the current market value.

 If you’re looking to buy or sell in south west London, talk to us.
 Our experience of the local market can help you navigate the current market, avoiding the pitfalls along the way.